stjordanis/terra-docs-old/docs/node-deploy-testnet.md

 This setup puts all the data for `terrad` in `~/.terrad`.
 You can examine the genesis file you created at `~/.terrad/config/genesis.json`.
 With this configuration `terracli` is also ready to use and has an account with tokens \(both staking and custom\).

-## Multi-node, local, automated testnet
+## Multiple nodes, local, automated testnet

 From the [networks/local directory](https://github.com/terra-project/core/tree/develop/networks/local):